Rahul-Muthuswamy/Vaulty-C-Hash/README.md

 ## 📜 License

-Licensed under the **MIT License** – free to use, modify, and distribute with attribution.
+Licensed under the **GLP 3.0** – free to use, modify, and distribute with attribution.

 ---